SingularityUniversity/startup/_companies/x2ai.md

 ## Breakthrough

 Emotion is the core of Tess.
 She forms a bond with the patient and personalizes their experience based on their emotion.
-Tess is programmed to each mental health professional’s therapy, treatment and education approach.
-Tess is scaleable, without the need for additional hardware or software.
+Each mental health professional’s therapy, treatment and education approach can be encoded into Tess, creating a digitally uploaded version of the mental health professional.
+Tess is scalable, without the need for additional hardware or software.

 ## Why Does It Matter?